hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ### Action usage

+#### Primary button

+Use a primary [Button](/components/button) in the Page Header to trigger the primary flow on the page.
+Examples of this include:

+- A flow that creates an object that is related to the page, e.g., creating a new cluster or adding a new user.
+- Launching or deploying a specific product instance

+#### Secondary button

+Use a secondary [Button](/components/button) in the Page Header when a secondary action is needed, e.g., editing the content on a page, managing access, etc.

+#### Dropdowns

+Use a [Dropdown](/components/dropdown) in the Page Header to collect additional secondary functions and tasks, or elements that assist the user in managing the information or objects on the page.

+Common examples of this include:

+- Copying API credentials to manage the object remotely
+- Editing or changing settings
+- Deleting or deactivating an object
+- Linking to documentation

+When used in these scenarios and paired with a primary "create" action, use secondary [Dropdown](/components/dropdown) variant.

+### Action color and pairing

-While the Page Header supports up to three actions in Figma, we recommend limiting the number actions to one or two for most scenarios.
+While the Page Header supports up to three actions in Figma, we recommend limiting the number actions to no more than two for most pages.
 These actions should generally consist of a primary action (using the `@color="primary"` property) and a secondary action or management function (using the `@color="secondary"` property).
-This more easily highlights the primary action on the page visually and establishes and implied inverse relationship between each action.
+This highlights the relationship between the actions and the page content, while visually guiding the user to a primary action.

 For more details on how to combine, order, and organize Buttons, refer to the [Button order, organization, and alignment](/patterns/button-organization) pattern documentation.